danielpozsar/grogupy/docs/source/tutorials/input_formats.rst

 ====================

 The **grogupy_run** command line tool accepts input in the  *.py* and *.fdf* format.
-See and compare the following examples.
+See the following example.

 .. tabs:: Input formats